Zesheng-Xu/wordle_solver/README.md

-# wordle_solver - Works most of the time
+# Wordle Solver using selenium - Works now!
 A simple bot created to solve wordle challenge algorithmically.
 It is now able to connect wordle website and automatically enter gueses and readjust based on result